Edited: September 2015

-I have recently accepted a position as the Head of Children’s and Young Adult Services.
-Previously, I simultaneously worked two part-time jobs as a librarian at two different public libraries (yes, two jobs, two different libraries, at the same time).
-I’ve previously planned weekly story times and special programming and conducted reader’s advisory.
-I’m excited to see what this new career move brings.
+I did serve a few years as the Head of Children’s and Young Adult Services at an out-of-state library, but missed my family and the non-management aspects of the jobs (working the desk and planning programs) and so returned to my home state.
+Before that, I simultaneously worked two part-time jobs as a librarian at two different multi-branch public libraries (yes, two jobs, two different libraries, at the same time).
 I graduated in May 2009 with my MLIS, making me a full-fledged certified librarian with a masters degree in library and information science with a specialization in public services for children and young adults.
+I’ve also contributed to an ALA publication about after school clubs for kids, presented at several state library conferences, served and chaired selection committees for state children’s book awards and was one of the Round 2 CYBILS judges for Middle Grade Fantasy and Sci-Fi.

 What do I gain from starting this blog?: